-- A. The resulting development of the proposal would be consistent with the purpose of the standards for which the modification is requested; and - B. Negative impacts to adjacent homes and/or a historic district will be minimized.
-These include, but are not limited to, loss of solar access, light, or air to an adjacent structure, and scale or mass that visually overwhelm or are not deferential to an adjacent landmark or contributing structure; - C. The proposal incorporates exceptional and appropriate architectural elements into the building; or
+- A. Historical Records.
+The applicant demonstrates by review of historical records or photographs that the proposed alternative is consistent with and appropriate to the architecture in the historic district, or is appropriate to the applicable style of architecture; - B. Consistency.
+The resulting development of the proposal would be consistent with the intentpurpose of the standards for which the modification is requested, as determined by the approval authority; - C. Negative Impacts.
+Negative impacts to adjacent homes and/or a historic district will be minimized.
+These include, but are not limited to, loss of solar access, light, or air to an adjacent structure, and scale or mass that visually overwhelm or are not deferential to an adjacent landmark or contributing structure; and - D. Exceptional Architecture.
+The proposal incorporates exceptional and appropriate architectural elements into the building.